MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/ksetup/Ksetup-listrealmflags.md

 None

 ## Remarks
 The realm flags specify additional features of a non\-Windows\-based Kerberos realm.
-Computers that are running Windows Server 2003, [!INCLUDE[nextref_longhorn](includes/nextref_longhorn_md.md)], or [!INCLUDE[nextref_server_7](includes/nextref_server_7_md.md)] can use a non\-Windows\-based Kerberos server to administer authentication instead of using a domain that is running a Windows Server operating system.
+Computers that are running Windows Server 2003,  Windows Server 2008 , or  Windows Server 2008 R2  can use a non\-Windows\-based Kerberos server to administer authentication instead of using a domain that is running a Windows Server operating system.
 These systems participate in a Kerberos realm instead of a Windows domain.
 This entry establishes the features of the realm.
 The following table describes each.

 |Value|Realm flag|Description|
 |---------|--------------|---------------|